1. About Buscopan

 8. Cautions with other medicines

-Some medicines and Buscopan can interfere with each other and increase the chances of you having side effects.
+Some medicines and Buscopan can affect each other and increase the chances of you having side effects.

 Some medicines increase the risk of side effects if you take them at the same time as Buscopan, including: